geoqiao/RSS-Subscription-Manager/README.md

 - `add`：Add an RSS subscription.
 - `remove`：Remove an RSS subscription.
-- `list`：Lists all subscribed RSS feeds.
+- `feeds`：Lists all subscribed RSS feeds.
 - `articles`：Show  all  articles of your RSS subscriptions.

 **Examples:**